I Wanna Be a Cowboy

-"I Wanna Be a Cowboy" is a single by British pop-rock group Boys Don't Cry.
-The song was written by four of the band members—Brian Chatton, Nick Richards, Nico Ramsden and Jeff Seopardi—and was released in July 1985 as the first new single from their self-titled debut album (an album consisting of part new material and part compilation of several of the band's earlier singles).
+"I Wanna Be a Cowboy" is a single by the British new wave band Boys Don't Cry.
+The song was written by four of the band members—Brian Chatton, Nick Richards, Nico Ramsden and Jeff Seopardi—and was released in July 1985 as the first new single from their self-titled debut studio album (an album consisting of part new material and part compilation of several of the band's earlier singles).
+The female vocals on the song are performed by Heidi Lea.

 The single became the band's only major hit, reaching number one in New Zealand, number four in Australia, number 11 in South Africa, and number 12 on the US Billboard Hot 100.
 It was a comparative failure in the group's native United Kingdom, peaking at number 77 on the UK Singles Chart.
 The music video for the song features Lemmy Kilmister of English rock band Motörhead.

 Background and release

-Frontman Nick Richards spent one Saturday night watching Clint Eastwood cowboy films such as For a Few Dollars More, and the band had reserved the studio for the next day.
+Frontman Nick Richards spent one Saturday night watching Clint Eastwood cowboy films such as For a Few Dollars More (1965), and the band had reserved the studio for the next day.
 Thanks to the films, Richards had the saying, "I wanna be a cowboy, and you can be my cowgirl" stuck in his head, and the band liked it.
 They put it to some music that keyboardist Brian Chatton had written a year earlier which they had never written lyrics for.
 They wrote the entire song that Sunday in about an hour, recorded it, and spent three hours mixing it.
 Richards felt it would be too boring to sing all four verses, so they brought in drummer Jeff Seopardie's girlfriend to sing verse two.
 The entire single was finished by the end of the day and never mixed again.
 "The song was meant to be a joke and to make people laugh, but also we thought it would make a great dance track.
 That turned out to be true," said Richards.